 This personalisation thing isn’t a have or have-not scenario

 You can start out small and build more personalised elements into your customer’s experience as you grow.
-Jose Cebrian, VP of Email and Mobile Messaging for Merkle (writing for Marketing Land) produced this simple little graphic illustrates the point.
+Jose Cebrian, VP of Email and Mobile Messaging for Merkle (writing for Marketing Land) produced this simple little graphic that illustrates the point.

 Oh, and don’t just use personalisation for the sake of it.
 Add some value.
-You don’t really need to spend an enourmous slice of your budget on a logo that changes according to the voice of each and every customer.
+You don’t really need to spend an enormous slice of your budget on a logo that changes according to the voice of each and every customer.
 It’s still pretty cool, I guess…

 It’s the small things that show customers you care